lucrnz/npm-pkg-util/README.md

 # npm-pkg-util

-A CLI tool to update package-lock.json files by adding specific missing entries without regenerating the entire lock file. **Works with npm v7+ only.**
+A CLI tool to update package-lock.json files by adding specific missing entries without regenerating the entire lock file.

 ## Problem Solved

-This tool addresses the common issue where CI pipelines fail because certain packages are missing from the package-lock.json file, but you don't want to regenerate the entire lock file using `npm i` (which might update many other dependencies).
+This tool addresses the common issue where CI pipelines fail because certain packages are missing from the `package-lock.json` file, but you don't want to regenerate the entire lock file using `npm i` (which might update many other dependencies).

 ## Disclaimer

 This application is currently in testing and was developed to solve the tool author's specific problems.

 It may fail and **SHOULD NOT BE USED IN PRODUCTION WITHOUT DOUBLE-CHECKING EVERYTHING IS WORKING**.

 The author does not prioritize issue reports; instead, please send pull requests, and they might be reviewed.